classicfoo/notething/README.md

 	T Make it so that user can define the date format and remember it

 ## Bugs
-X tkcalendar doesn't open in centre of the screen straight away X Find in seletion doesn't work
+X Tkcalendar doesn't open in centre of the screen straight away X Find in seletion doesn't work
 X Ctrl + Home is not working (should take user to beginning of file) X After adding a date using F6 calendar, update line colour